 Here are 5 triggers that are very commonly configured:

-Auto assign a ticket to a specific user: When a ticket is created via email or the customer portal, you can define a trigger to that the ticket gets assigned to a specific person on your team.
+Auto assign a ticket to a specific user: When a ticket is created via email or the Customer Hub, you can define a trigger to that the ticket gets assigned to a specific person on your team.
 In this case, we will use ticket name – here’s how it works.

 1. Setup a trigger and call it something like “auto assign to Chris”.